-We have a worldwide license and collaboration agreement with Incyte Corporation (Incyte) which provides us the development and commercialization rights to its Janus tyrosine kinase inhibitor compound, now known as baricitinib (trade name Olumiant), and certain follow-on compounds, for the treatment of inflammatory and autoimmune diseases.
+We have a worldwide license and collaboration agreement with Incyte Corporation (Incyte) which provides us the development and commercialization rights to its Janus tyrosine kinase inhibitor compound, now known as Olumiant, and certain follow-on compounds, for the treatment of inflammatory and autoimmune diseases.
 Incyte has the right to receive tiered, double-digit royalty payments on future global sales with rates ranging up to 20 percent if the product is successfully commercialized.
 The agreement provides Incyte with options to co-develop these compounds on an indication-by-indication basis by funding 30 percent of the associated development costs from the initiation of a Phase IIb trial through regulatory approval in exchange for increased tiered royalties ranging up to percentages in the high twenties.
-Incyte exercised its option to co-develop Olumiant in rheumatoid arthritis in 2010 and psoriatic arthritis and atopic dermatitis in 2017.
+Incyte exercised its option to co-develop Olumiant in rheumatoid arthritis in 2010 and psoriatic arthritis, atopic dermatitis, alopecia areata, and systemic lupus erythematosus (SLE) in 2017.
 The agreement calls for payments by us to Incyte associated with certain development, success-based regulatory, and sales-based milestones.
-In 2016, we incurred milestone-related expenses of \$55.0 million in connection with regulatory submissions in the U.S. and Europe, which were recorded as research and development expense.
-We capitalized as intangible assets \$65.0 million in the first quarter of 2017 and \$15.0 million of milestones in the third guarter of 2017 in connection with regulatory approvals in Europe and Japan, respectively, which are being amortized to cost of sales over the term of the collaboration.
-In the fourth quarter of 2017, we incurred milestone-related expense of \$30.0 million as a result of the molecule moving into Phase III testing for the atopic dermatitis indication, which was recorded as research and development expense.
-As of March 31, 2018, Incyte is eligible to receive up to \$250.0 million of additional payments from us contingent upon certain development and success-based regulatory milestones, of which \$100.0 million relates to the U.S. regulatory decision for a first indication.
+The following table summarizes our milestones achieved:

+Year Event Classification Amount 2016 Regulatory submissions in the U.S. and Europe R&D expense \$ 55.0 Regulatory approval in Europe Intangible asset 65.0 2017 Regulatory approval in Japan Intangible asset 15.0 Began Phase III testing for atopic dermatitis R&D expense 30.0 2018 Regulatory approval in the U.S. Intangible asset 100.0 2010 Began Phase III testing for SLE R&D Expense 20.0

+As of September 30, 2018, Incyte is eligible to receive up to \$130.0 million of additional payments from us contingent upon certain development and success-based regulatory milestones.
 Incyte is also eligible to receive up to \$150.0 million of potential sales-based milestones.